vjchele/Udacity_VehicleDetection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using LinearSVC() function.
-The code for the classifier is in code cell 19 and lines of code are between 57 and 85
+The code for the classifier is in code cell 19 and lines of code are between 57 and 85.
+I used a decision_function and used confidence score greater than 2 for positive predictions.

 ###Sliding Window Search